xolox/python-executor/README.rst

 Contact
 -------

-The latest version of ``executor`` is available on PyPi_ and GitHub_ (although I don't suppose much will change, since it's so simple).
+The latest version of ``executor`` is available on PyPI_ and GitHub_.
+The documentation is hosted on `Read the Docs`_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.

 License
 -------